Cranjis-McB/HMS-Harmful-Brain-Activity-Classification/README.md

 **3. Ensemble of [1](https://github.com/Cranjis-McB/HMS-Harmful-Brain-Activity-Classification/blob/main/CNN/baseline.ipynb) + [2](https://github.com/Cranjis-McB/HMS-Harmful-Brain-Activity-Classification/blob/main/CNN/spectrogram_stat_image-nb.ipynb)**

-Ensemble can be performed in multiple ways; 1.
-Model Ensemble; where we take the weighted sum of the 2 models to get the final output.
-2. Input Feature Ensemble; where we concat the input features from 1 and 2 and then train the model.
+Ensemble can be performed in multiple ways; 1. **Model Ensemble**; where we take the weighted sum of the 2 models to get the final output.
+2. **Input Feature Ensemble**; where we concat the input features from 1 and 2 and then train the model.

 ```python
  # 1. Model Ensemble